 When it comes to exercising, many new moms immediately think of the gym, and they forget that there are workouts that you can do at home that will help you burn calories without overusing your body.

 Another great option is yoga.
 Yoga is one of the best workouts to do at home.
-Both my wife and I do yoga nearly every day, and yoga is especially therapeutic after pregnancy!
-We use YogaDownload.com, which is a subscription service that provides thousands of amazing yoga classes.
+Both my wife and I do yoga nearly every day, which is especially therapeutic after pregnancy!

 Apart from yoga, you can also do a ton of other bodyweight exercises and at-home workouts.
 There are many mother and baby combination exercises that can help you burn calories while bonding with your child.